sutharshani/Weather-Application/README.md

 multiple locations.
 8. Validate whether the user entered valid data.
 If valid data isn’t presented notify the user.
 9. Use the Requests library in order to request data from the webservice.
-a.
-Use Try blocks to ensure that your request was successful.
+10. Use Try blocks to ensure that your request was successful.
 If the connection was not successful display a message to the user.
-10. Use Python 3
+11. Use Python 3
-11. Use try blocks when establishing connections to the webservice.
+12. Use try blocks when establishing connections to the webservice.
 You must print a message to the user indicating whether or not the connection was successful

 [back to top](#table-of-contents)
 ## Data Background
+Used openweathermap API invocation to get weather information.

 [back to top](#table-of-contents)
 ## Prerequisite